arhohuttunen/arhohuttunen.com/content/posts/time-management-for-developer-productivity/index.md

 Finally, you should also **be prepared that something unexpected happens**.
 So it's a good idea to make sure your calendar is not 100% full.

-## :email: Read email once or twice a day
+## 📧 Read email once or twice a day

 Another thing you can do is **start reading email only once or twice a day**.
 This will get rid of the nagging sensation that you should respond to the incoming email immediately.